 What would it look like?

 The final form of the cohousing project will depend upon the land purchased.
 However many members have expressed interest in owning a compact separate-title townhouse or terrace with a private courtyard.
-These attitudes can be explored further in design workshops.
+These preferences can be explored in design workshops in 2018.

 Cohousing Denmark 2008.
 Image from Flickr Seler+Seler